Emotional Support Animal Laws - Policies Governing the ESAs

 The Fair Housing Act was passed in 1988.
 It governs the way emotional support animals should be treated in apartments and housing facilities.
 As per the law, the landlords are obliged to provide ‘suitable accommodation’ for the ESAs.

-It means that no landlord could deny you accommodation on the basis of your assistance animal.
+It means that no landlord could deny your right of living with an emotional support animal or deny accommodation on the basis of your assistance animal.
 These animals include both emotional support animals and service animals.
 The policy is issued by the US Department of Housing and Urban Development, HUD.
 It prohibits anyone from discriminating against disabled personnel.

 Other than this, the landlords and property owners could not charge the ESA owners to keep their support animals.
 This applies to no-pet facilities also.
 Verified ESA owners could live with their animals free of cost and without paying a dime.